Anti-inflammatory, antioxidant, photoprotectant, depigmenting

 Ascorbic acid is necessary for the hydroxylation of lysine and proline in procollagen to form the structural protein known as collagen.
 It is the loss of this process that leads to scurvy in vitamin C deficiency because the loss of collagen results in blood vessel fragility and other symptoms of scurvy.

-Ascorbic acid is very unstable and upon exposure to light and ...
+Ascorbic acid is very unstable and upon ...